-You may want to adjust for what 3.5% inflation per year would do to that money- but be careful with your calculations, because compounding is not straight forward- you can't just subtract 3.5% from 10%.
+You may want to adjust for what 3.5% inflation per year would do to that money- but be careful with your calculations, because compounding is not straight forward.

-If subtracting just 3% for inflation has a significant negative impact on the value of your investments, imagine what losing another 2% would due to the value of your future investments.
+Calculate what losing another 2% would due to the value of your future investments.
 You would lose this extra 2% if your investment was "managed".
 401Ks are often managed, and Mutual Funds are too.
 If possible, try to avoid the management fee, unless it more than pays for itself.